This post may contain affiliate links. Please read my disclaimer for more information.

 Coming to our darkest, most decadent roast, the espresso beans, have many oils inside and on the surface.
 The surface oil makes the bean look glossier and chocolatey.

-Dark beans are obtained by slow roasting, this method results in lower acidic content and starts to release more flavor notes which is evident on every espresso bean’s description.
+Dark beans are obtained by slow roasting; this method results in lower acidic content and starts to release more flavor notes evident in every espresso bean’s description.

 What Makes Espresso Beans So Unique?